USTA awards Breakpoint outstanding Community Tennis Association and Outstanding Diversity Acheivement

 Paul Paige photo #1 Paul Paige photo #2

-Paul grew up in Philadelphia, PA where he was introduced to the game of tennis at the age of 4 by his father.
-He then attended Florida A&M University where he played Division 1 tennis all four years.
-Paul graduated with a Bachelors of Science in Business Administration.
-In fall of 2017, Paul founded Aurora Tennis Association to provide after school and summer tennis programming to youth in the St. Louis City area.
-He then joined forces in Summer 2020 to establish BreakPoint Youth Tennis Association, a subsidiary of the Triple A Youth Foundation.
-Paul currently works as a sales manager at Diana Pet Food and has previously coached tennis both privately and in group settings in the greater St. Louis Metropolitan area.
-Paul is responsible for the overall management and strategic direction for the organization.
+Paul grew up in Philadelphia, PA, where he began playing tennis at age 4.
+He attended Florida A&M University, competing in Division 1 tennis all four years and earning a B.S. in Business Administration.
+In 2017, Paul founded the Aurora Tennis Association to bring after-school and summer tennis programs to youth in St. Louis City.
+In 2020, he co-founded Breakpoint Academy under the Triple A Youth Foundation.
+Paul is currently a sales manager at Diana Pet Food and has coached tennis privately and in groups throughout the St. Louis area.
+He oversees Breakpoint’s overall management and strategic direction.

 Ben Gildehaus - Co-founder, Executive Director of Program Development